DENNIS-MURITHI/Data-Fundamentals/README.md

 # 📖 About the Project <a name="about-project"></a>

-> This project models a **music streaming database** while demonstrating **admin and user roles** using **Row Level Security (RLS)** in Supabase.
+This project models a **music streaming database** while demonstrating **admin and user roles** using **Row Level Security (RLS)** in Supabase.
-> Students can explore CRUD operations, user access restrictions, and admin-only functions.

-**Key Goals:**
+It showcases:
+- ✅ UUID-based user authentication (linked with Supabase Auth)

-- Implement least privilege access
+- ✅ Admin vs User privileges with least privilege enforcement
-- Apply policies for users and admins
-- Test queries safely in Supabase
+- ✅ CRUD operations with RLS enforcement
+- ✅ A tested SQL script to validate roles and policies
+- ✅ Output from Supabase based on roles and policies

 ---